Common Treeshrew Skull Replica

 - Additional information

 Common Treeshrew Skull Replica measures 1.9 inches.
 Common Treeshrew Skull Replica is museum quality polyurethane cast.
 Made in USA.
-Tupaia glis is the scientific name.
-Polyurethane cast of an original California Academy of Sciences specimen.
+Cast of an original California Academy of Sciences specimen.
 2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Common Treeshrew Skull or Tupaia glis is an adult skull replica.
 Tupaia glis is a small mammal in the treeshrew family Tupaiidae.
 The average body length is between 16 to 21 cm.